 The Halo Lamp came from a brief to design a three-dimensional object, from a two-dimensional or flat sheet material.

-From this initial basis I imposed on myself the constraint of a product that would require assembly to some degree, but without the use of any tools, supplied or otherwise.
+From this initial basis, the constraint of a product that would require assembly to some degree was self-imposed, but without the use of any tools, supplied or otherwise.

-Furthermore, having explored the process of kerfing in a previous project I was interested in expressing the quality of 'restrained tension', the springlike effect generated by constraining a bent form.
+Furthermore, having explored the process of kerfing in a previous project, an interest in expressing the quality of 'restrained tension', the springlike effect generated by constraining a bent form, became a driver.

-These ideas, along with a desire to develop further my own design manifesto, promoting a symbiotic relationship between user and object, formed the basis for this lamp design.
+These ideas, along with a desire to develop a personal design manifesto, that of promoting a symbiotic relationship between user and object, formed the basis for this lamp design.

 Halo Lamp